Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ### Set up push messaging

 To enable push messaging with Adobe Campaign, call `setPushIdentifer` to send the push identifier that is received from the Apple Push Notification Service (APNS) or Firebase Cloud Messaging Platform (FCM) to the Adobe Identity service.
-For more information about the `setPushIdentifer` API, see [setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#setPushIdentifierTitle).
+For more information about the `setPushIdentifer` API, see the [setPushIdentifier section of the Adobe Identity API guide](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#setPushIdentifierTitle).

-For more information about setting up your iOS app to connect to APNS and retrieve a device token that will be used as a push identifier, see [Registering Your App with APNs](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc).
-For more information about setting up your Android app to connect to FCM and retrieve a device registration token that will be used as a push identifier, see [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).
+For more information about setting up your iOS app to connect to APNS and retrieve a device token that will be used as a push identifier, see the tutorial on [registering your app with APNs](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc).
+For more information about setting up your Android app to connect to FCM and retrieve a device registration token that will be used as a push identifier, see the tutorial on [setting up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).

 {% hint style="info" %}
-Need help creating a push notification using Adobe Campaign?
-For more information, see [Preparing and sending a push notification](https://helpx.adobe.com/campaign/standard/channels/using/preparing-and-sending-a-push-notification.html).
+To learn more about creating a push notification using Adobe Campaign, see the tutorial on [preparing and sending a push notification](https://experienceleague.adobe.com/docs/campaign-standard/using/communication-channels/push-notifications/preparing-and-sending-a-push-notification.html).
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
-#### Example
+### Java

+**Example**

 ```java
 FirebaseInstanceId.getInstance().getInstanceId()